 With that said, it is very helpful to bring your preferred style of swimsuit or undergarments to the consultation.
 Together, you and Doctor Bernard will plan the scar placement so it’s less likely to be visible in the types of clothing you usually wear.

 Don’t worry if you feel unsure about where to place the scar

 Scar placement is a big decision.
 But we do not want you to stress about it.
 It is normal to feel a bit of uncertainty when deciding where you might like the scar to go.
-We can help talk through all your questions and concerns, and even discuss what other patients have found to be the best scar placement, given the changing swimsuit and underwear styles over the years.
+We can help talk through all your questions and concerns, and even discuss what other patients have found to be their preferred scar placement, given the changing swimsuit and underwear styles over the years.

-Our goal is to help you make a confident decision that takes both your personal preferences and fashion styles in mind.
+Our goal is to help you make a decision that takes both your personal preferences and fashion styles in mind.

 Moving the scar is possible in the future…with some caveats

 Scar revision is always a possibility.
 With tummy tucks, it is actually possible to move the scar slightly in the future.
 If you’re not happy with the tummy tuck scar because of changing fashion styles, tummy tuck scar revision can move the scar up or down by 2-3 cm.